Aditya-Jyoti/Aditya-Jyoti/README.md

 ## About Me

-Hey my name's Aditya, from India.
+Hey my name's Aditya.
 I started programming in March of 2020 with python and have since feel in love with it

 ## Languages I am comfortable in (decreasing order)